acoughingmaggot/Acrylic.FlowLauncher/README.md

 ## 💡 Notes

 This theme was designed with WinUI 3 in mind.
-It’s perfect for users who like modern, consistent setups.
+Bear in mind, it is also my personal theme, so if you don’t agree with any of my design choices, feel free to adjust it to your liking, but please understand that these choices reflect my personal preferences.
+This is also my first Flow Launcher theme, so any suggestions or feedback are welcome!

 ## 📄 License